edwinchoate/programming-foundations-oo-design/notes.md

 The `[1..*]` suffix means the type is a collection of multilple items of that type.
 Ex: String[1..*] means some String collection whether that be a `String[]` or a `List<String>`, etc.

 > Leave as many class members private as possible

+## Ch.
+6 Inheritance and Composition

+Should B inherit from A?
+Check the statement: B _is_ an A.

+* Inheritance describes an _"is a"_ relationship.
+Or, _"is a type of"_